xpectro93/apis1_assignment/api_assignment.md

 - Comments and Likes are connected to both the Users table and the Posts table.
 This is because, even though Posts are made by one user, a comment could be made by a different user.
 - Albums contain many Pictures, but each Picture isn't associated with a User - they are associated with an Album, which is then associated with a User.
 This is because only the user who created the Album can add a Picture to it.
 Therefore, a `user_id` column in Pictures would be redundant.

-You task today is to create a .sql file that creates and properly associates these tables.
+Your task today is to create a .sql file that creates and properly associates these tables.

 ## Bonus